holtzy/GenMap-Comparator/README.md

 Jacques David: [homepage](https://www.researchgate.net/profile/Jacques_David4)
 Vincent Ranwez: [homepage](https://sites.google.com/site/ranwez/)

-We would like to thank **Cédric Goby** for his help during the shiny server deployment and **François Lechevallier** for developing and maintaining the website of the application.
+We would like to thank **Cédric Goby** for his help during the shiny server deployment and **François Lechevallier** for developing and maintaining the [website](http://bioweb.supagro.inra.fr/geneticMapComparator/) hosting this tool.